CapgeminiNorway/eslint-config-ddfam/README.md

 Eslint config - DDFAM
 ===================

-This is a installation manual for setting up Eslint and Prettier on a frontend project.
-The project is a "Work in progress" and is currently under review.
+This is a installation manual for setting up Eslint and Prettier on a frontend project.<br/>
+The config is currently under review and is a "Work in Progress".

 # How LEARN & MAKE